Treatment for Panic Attacks

 Life changes also can trigger the onset of panic disorder.
 They often lead to feelings of being out of control, especially in unexpected situations.
 Unhealthy coping mechanisms and negative mindsets can make it seem impossible to adapt to changes.
 Pepale’s perspective on life also plays a crucial role in how they handle new situations.
 Negative outlooks can exacerbate feelings of stress, making major changes even more challenging to navigate.
 Additionally, even positive changes can be unsettling because they disrupt familiar routines and comfort zones.
 Therefore, it’s important to find healthy ways to cope and maintain a positive outlook during times of transition.

-Evolutionary Adaptation Theory
+Panic Attacks in Light of Evolutionary Adaptation Theory

 Panic Attacks treatment root causes